Case Files

 Why did Bryan Kohberger kill the four students?
 No clear motive has been established.
 Kohberger had no known relationship with any of the four victims, and at sentencing the judge stated that the motive may never be known.
 He declined to speak in court.

 Where is Bryan Kohberger now?
 He is serving his sentence at the Idaho Maximum Security Institution near Kuna, Idaho.
-Because of the terms of his plea, he is not eligible for parole and cannot appeal.
+He is not eligible for parole under the sentence now in force.
+His direct-appeal rights were waived in the plea agreement, but his post-conviction petition is pending.

 Kaylee Goncalves, Madison Mogen, Xana Kernodle, and Ethan Chapin were four young people at the start of their adult lives.
 They are remembered here not for how they died but for who they were — and for the people who loved them and continue to carry their memory.